Predicting Video Slot Attention Queries from Random Slot-Feature Pairs: Experiment

 \section{Experiment}

-We comprehensively evaluate our method on object discovery, as well as downstream tasks of object recognition, visual question answering and object dynamics prediction.
+We comprehensively evaluate our method on object discovery, as well as downstream tasks of object recognition and visual question answering.
 We also look into how well our method learns transition knowledge for query prediction.
 We conduct each experiment using three random seeds whenever it is applicable.